|Home page||Bellringing||Talks & lectures||Fell walking||Settle - Carlisle||Metal sculpture||Brickwork||Journeys||Ergonomics||The rest||Site map|

 The branding and signage by the critical payment machine has also improved, and the fence has been rebuilt to show the boundary more clearly, as shown here (left image).
 The ECP meter still isn't labelled, but at least it is blue rather than grey, making it visually different from the Council machine (right image).

 When the Council implemented only one of my recommendations I expected it to make a big improvement, but I didn't expect it to solve the problem completely.
-In August 2013 two angry letters appeared in the press from people who had been caught out by the car park, so further action is required.
-Watch this space.
+Talking to one of the attendants suggested that fewer of the cautions and penalties give were for buying the wrong type of ticket, but in August 2013 two angry letters appeared in the press from people who had been caught out by the car park, so it was clear that further action is needed.

 I put a lot of time into this study.
 It was an interesting problem and I had the skills to do it, but mainly I felt it was wrong for unsuspecting members of the public to be harassed for making innocent mistakes when no one was looking at the obvious cause – bad design.

 If I had been hired to do the work professionally, I would have put in place proper 'before and after' monitoring to measure both the scale of the original problem, and the degree of improvement from making changes.
 But all I had to work with was anecdotal – press reports and conversations with car park attendants and council officials – together with my own observations.
-It is clear that what had been 'a big problem' is now 'not a big problem', but beyond that I had no means to quantify the improvement.
-My suspicion that some people will continue to get caught out, albeit much less often, has now been shown to be true (see above)
+What had been 'a big problem' seemed to have been turned into 'a lesser problem', but beyond that I had no means to quantify the improvement.
+I expected that some people would continue to get caught out, albeit much less often, has now been shown to be true (see above)

 It would have been better to implement more of my recommendations, in order to catch errors at different stages of the user's progression from entering the car park to buying a ticket.
 That principle is known in the safety industry as 'Defence in Depth', because an error that slips past one layer of protection, gets caught by the next layer.
 But for each extra layer of protection there are diminishing returns.
 That's worth doing to prevent accidents that kill people.
 While I can understand the operators not wanting to spend more money on this problem once it was out of the headlines, it was frustrating to see the job only half done.